-Jury or Witness Duty: A leave of absence with pay shall be granted to any employee who serves on a jury or is a witness for the federal government, state government, or a political sub-division thereof.
-The employee shall be paid their regular salary.
+Iury or Witness Duty: A leave of absence with pay shall be granted to any employee who serves on a jury or is a witness for the federal government, the State of Oregon, or a political sub-division thereof.
+The employee shall be paid his/her regular salary and any compensation fees.
 Any such jury or witness duty shall not be charged to vacation or sick leave.
 Any compensation, excluding parking and mileage allowances, paid to the employee by the court must be submitted to the NPAIHB.

 Education Leave: Employees may be granted educational leave not to exceed three (3) hours per week, which will not be charged to annual leave.
-To request educational leave, the employee must submit an educational leave request form to their supervisor prior to the start of their leave and with as much notice as applicable.
-Approval by the supervisor and the Executive Director is required and will be granted if the education is for the benefit of the NPAIHB or is supplemental to the employee's career plans.
+Prior approval by the Executive Director is required and will be given if the education is for the benefit of the NPAIHB or is supplemental to the employee's career plans.
 Educational leave may not be accrued.
-Upon completion of the course of study, the employee is required to submit their course grades to the Human Resources Manager to be kept in their personnel file as documentation of course attendance.
+Upon completion of the course of study, the employee is required to submit evidence of attendance to the Executive Director.

-Administrative Leave: The Executive Director may grant administrative leave for, but not limited to, the following: (1) up to three (3) days for attendance by an employee at a funeral for a member of the employee's family or member of an employee's extended family; (2) absences from work caused by severe weather; or (3) absences from work caused by a public health emergency or natural disaster.
+Administrative Leave: The Executive Director may grant administrative leave for, but not limited to, the following: (1) up to three (3) days for attendance by an employee at a funeral for a member of the employee's immediate family (spouse, domestic partner, child, parent, grandparent, grandchild, aunt, uncle, niece, nephew, brother, sister, mother-in-law, father-in-law, brother or sister-in-law); (2) absences from work caused by severe weather.